gerardg24/gerardg24/README.md

 ---

-- 👨‍💻 As an Video game design and development, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an Video game design and development student, I'm constantly learning and exploring new technologies to improve my skills.

 ## 🛠 &nbsp;Tech Stack